Medical School Letters of Recommendation: Who & How to Ask

 Most schools have a storage service that will hold the letters until you are ready to send them to the admissions office of the medical schools you chose.
 There are also online storage options you may use, such as Interfolio.

-These services allow students to request their letter writers to send the letters directly to the service or upload them themselves.
-The letters should be signed and have an official letterhead.
+These services allow students to request that their letter writers send the letters directly to the service or upload them themselves.
+The letters should be signed and on official letterhead.

-Once uploaded, the letters are securely stored and can be accessed later when applying to medical school.
-Students will not be able to read the letters beforehand.
-The ability to upload letters anytime and have them safely stored is beneficial as it avoids last-minute scrambling when submitting letters for the application process
+Once uploaded, the LoRs are securely stored and can be accessed later when applying to medical school.
+Students cannot read them beforehand.
+The ability to upload letters anytime and have them safely stored avoids last-minute scrambling when submitting LoRs for the application process.

-Your MCAT score and GPA are important factors in your medical school application, but letters of evaluation can give your applicant just the boost it needs.
-MedSchoolCoach is here to support you throughout the application process and help you get into the top medical schools
+There are a lot of applicants, and you need your application to be outstanding.
+Your MCAT score and GPA are important, but letters of evaluation can give your applicant just the boost it needs.
+MedSchoolCoach is here to support you throughout the application process and help you get into the top medical schools.

-Our team is comprised of doctors who have been through the process themselves and served on admissions committees.
+Our team includes doctors who have served on admissions committees and, of course, been through the process themselves.

 Speak with a member of our enrollment team to get help preparing your application for med school.